Vyom03/learning-management-system/README.md

 ## 🔐 Authentication & Authorization

 ### User Roles
-- **Student**: Can view enrolled courses, take quizzes, participate in forums
+- **Student**: Can view enrolled courses, watch videos, take quizzes, participate in forums, track progress
-- **Teacher**: Can manage assigned courses, create quizzes, view students
+- **Teacher**: Can manage assigned courses, create quizzes and videos, view student analytics and progress
-- **Admin**: Can manage all courses, view all data, assign courses to teachers
+- **Admin**: Can manage all courses, view all data, assign courses to teachers, view system-wide analytics

 ### Access Control
 - Students can only see courses they are enrolled in
 - Teachers can only see and manage their own courses
 - Admins can see all courses and manage everything
 - Quiz creation is restricted to teachers only
+- Video creation is restricted to teachers only
-- Course creation is restricted to admins only
+- Course creation is restricted to admins only (via Student Management System)
+- Students can only submit quizzes (teachers/admins can review)
+- Students can only track video watch progress (teachers/admins can view analytics)

+## 📝 Naming Conventions

+### Title Case Formatting
+All quiz and video titles and descriptions are automatically formatted to Title Case:
+- **Titles**: First letter of each word is capitalized
+- **Descriptions**: Each sentence is formatted to Title Case
+- Applies automatically when creating new content
+- Use `php artisan format:titles-descriptions` to update existing records

+Example:
+- Input: `"introduction to javascript"`
+- Output: `"Introduction To Javascript"`

 ## 📁 Project Structure